phetsims/phet-info/doc/phet-software-design-patterns.md

 A standard pattern described in https://en.wikipedia.org/wiki/Observer_pattern

 `Property`, `Emitter`, ... and their role in MVC
-NOTE: when this gets flushed out, scenery input system, options callbacks should be passed the SCENERY/Event from their input listeners.
+NOTE: when this gets fleshed out, scenery input system, options callbacks should be passed the SCENERY/Event from their input listeners.

 Very important pattern for new developers

 ## `options` and `config` Parameters

 TODO This section needs some work.
-The pattern is probably "configurtion" for parameterizing types, which we use to avoid an explosion of constructor parameters. `config` and `options` are the two implementation of that pattern that PhET typically uses.
+The pattern is probably "configuration" for parameterizing types, which we use to avoid an explosion of constructor parameters. `config` and `options` are the two implementation of that pattern that PhET typically uses.

 Use `_.extend` to overwrite defaults to options for a type like:
 ```js